DIKU-EDU/kudos/STYLE.md

 [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html)-style docstrings,
 but this has not been used consistently.

 For commenting out code, always use `//`.
-For convenience when commenting out code blocks, rely on your text-editor.
-Please also _consider removing commented out code completely_, or add a comment as to why the code is commented out.
+This is a great chance for you to get acquainted with your text-editor.
+Please also _consider removing commented out code completely_, or add a comment as to why the code is commented out, if you want someone else to sort it out.

 **vim**